bentonelli/bentonelli.github.io/_pages/rbforecast.md

 {% include base_path %}

-[//]::Access the latest Rare Bird Forecast [HERE](http://bentonelli.github.io/vagr_db.html)
+Access the latest Rare Bird Forecast [HERE](http://bentonelli.github.io/vagr_db.html)

-The Rare Bird Forecast is currently hibernating for the summer.
+[//]::The Rare Bird Forecast is currently hibernating for the summer.
 You can sign up to get an email notifiying you when it is back online by clicking [HERE](https://forms.gle/ydVA9uBCN3M1idFW9)

 This forecast uses current geomagnetic conditions (and some other stuff) to predict the appearance of vagrant birds during the spring and fall migration seasons.
 You can read more about the methodology in [Tonelli et al, 2023](https://www.nature.com/articles/s41598-022-26586-0)

-In the meantime, you can check out historical forecasts:
+[//]::In the meantime, you can check out historical forecasts:

-[//]:You can also check out historical forecasts here:
+You can also check out historical forecasts here:

 2022 - [Fall](http://bentonelli.github.io/vagr_historical_f_22.html)
 2022 - [Spring](http://bentonelli.github.io/vagr_historical_s_22.html)